 Provide functionality for pausing and altering Poisson spike rate for a population “on-the-fly’.

-Provide gamma distribution - based rate coding for populations, this has been shown to allows smaller clusters to act out WTA style competition effectively.
+Provide gamma distribution - based rate coding for populations, this has been shown to allow smaller clusters to act out WTA style competition effectively.

 Profile and optimise the configuration routines for large models with significant connectivity.
 Rewriting these routines in the fastest possible language (e.g. C plus CUDA/GPU) should also help considerably.